Thai police say closer to cracking Bangkok bomb case

 "It's natural that the suspect will deny he did it, but we still have to continue to look into that," deputy national police chief Chakthip Chaijinda told reporters.
 "Right now the case has progressed about 70 percent already."

-The latest suspect had stayed in the same Nong Chok area of Bangkok as another man arrested in a raid on Saturday that found stacks of fake passports, TNT, C4 and fertilizer.
+The latest suspect had stayed in the same Nong Chok area of Bangkok as another man arrested in a raid on Saturday that found stacks of fake passports, TNT, C4 and fertiliser.

 An arrest warrant was issued on Wednesday for a Turkish man who police believed was in his home country.
 He is married to a Thai woman currently in Turkey who was in contact with Thai authorities.